Home » Dietary Concern » Curry Seasoning

 Notes

-• blend will keep as long as individual spices
+• Seasoning blend will keep as long as the expiration of individual spices.

-• use 1 tablespoon per pound of meat, adjust to taste
+• Use 1 tablespoon of seasoning per pound of meat and adjust to taste.

 Nutrition